busycaesar/MERN_Stack_Template/README.md

 ### Generate Documents

 Run the following command from the frontend/backend directory as required.
-Same command is used to generate the document for both the ends.
+Same command is used to generate the documentation for both the ends.

 ```bash
 npm run docs